Check out our YWIB brochure. We exist to ignite the curiosity and fuel the passion in girls, supporting them as they shape and change the world.

 Who We Are

-Young Women In Bio is a nonprofit organization with 13 chapters across the U.S. and Canada, we partner with leading companies, universities, hospitals, and organizations to host engaging, educational, and motivational programs.
-We aspire to be the “go to” resource for girls looking for successful careers in STEM.
-YWIB is affiliated with Women In Bio (WIB).
+Young Women In Bio (YWIB), an initiative of Women In Bio, is a nationwide, nonprofit, volunteer organization that encourages young girls to explore opportunities, education, and careers in STEM.
+With 13 chapters across the U.S. and Canada, we partner with leading companies, universities, hospitals, and organizations to host engaging, educational, and motivational programs.

-Check out our latest E-newsletter which highlights our events in the U.S. and Canada from the 2017-18 school year.
+Check out our Fall 2019 newsletter which highlights our events in the U.S. and Canada from the 2018-2019 school year.
+We continue to actively introduce young minds to the creativity, research, entrepreneurship, and collaborations we see across all fields in STEM.

 YWIB National Initiatives